dbills777/crud-app-front-end/README.md

-# This is The first phase of a fullstack application that I built.
-The project requirements are listed below.
+#  The project requirements are listed below.

 ## 1. Effectively use conditional logic and JavaScript array methods(e.g. Filter, Map, Reduce, Find) to render large lists.